awsdocs/amazon-ecr-user-guide/doc_source/repository-policies.md

 # Repository policies<a name="repository-policies"></a>

 Amazon ECR uses resource\-based permissions to control access to repositories\.
 Resource\-based permissions let you specify which IAM users or roles have access to a repository and what actions they can perform on it\.
-By default, only the repository owner has access to a repository\.
+By default, only the AWS account that created the repository has access to a repository\.
 You can apply a policy document that allow additional permissions to your repository\.

 ## Repository policies vs IAM policies<a name="repository-policy-vs-iam-policy"></a>